-EXPECTATIONS FOR MEMBERS OF HONOR SOCIETIES AND OFFICERS/LEADERSHIP POSITIONS IN STUDENT GOVERNMENT, CLASS, CLUB, ORGANIZATIONS, ATHLETIC AND DANCE TEAMS, COMMUNITY SERVICE AND RETREAT TEAMS.
 It is a privilege to be accepted into an honor society based upon exemplary personal characteristics and academic achievements.
-It is likewise a privilege to be chosen for a class, organization, or Campus Ministry leadership position.
+It is likewise a privilege to be chosen for a Province, club, organization, or Campus Ministry leadership position.
 Honor society members as well as these other leaders serve as role models for the entire student body.
-Therefore, in addition to academic stipulations, continued membership for students who have been accepted in National Honor Society, National Spanish Honor Society, National French Honor Society, National Latin Honor Society, Rho Kappa, Mu Alpha Theta, as well as students serving in officer/leadership positions in Student Government, class, club, organizations, athletic or dance teams, community service and retreat teams is contingent upon the following premises:
+Therefore, in addition to academic stipulations, continued membership for students who have been accepted in National Honor Society, National Spanish Honor Society, National French Honor Society, National Latin Honor Society, Rho Kappa, Mu Alpha Theta, as well as students serving in officer/leadership positions in Student Government/Province leadership roles, clubs, organizations, athletic or dance teams, community service, and retreat teams is contingent upon the following premises:

-- Within the past 2 years (24 months), a student has not been involved in any major infraction of school policy (including, but not limited to, issues such as alcohol, drugs, smoking, truancy, Level 3 integrity violations or violations which would merit suspension); - 2.
-A student does not accumulate excessive demerits and/or detentions. - a.
-If an honor society member accumulates 15 or more demerits within a year, the student and honor society moderator will be notified and the student will be placed on honor society membership probation. - b.
-If an organization officer/leader accumulates 15 or more demerits the student and organization moderator(s) will be notified and the student will be placed on probation in her officer/leadership role in Student Government, class, club, organization, athletic or dance teams, community service and retreat teams. - c.
-Additionally, a student with 20 demerits is not eligible to apply for a leadership position in her class or any club/organization for the following year.
+- A student must have at least a 75% scholastic average and be expected to pass all subjects for the current year. - Holding office should take priority over other extracurricular involvement and/or outside employment. - A student is limited to one president (or equivalent) position per year. - A student may hold a maximum of two Province/organization leadership positions in one year. - Due to the responsibilities and time commitment involved, MND asks all class officers and the presidents of Student Government/Provinces, GAA, NHS, and Worship Commission to avoid running for any other major office except with the permission of the moderators involved. - Nominees who apply and students selected to hold office are expected to demonstrate support for school policies and cooperate with the administration and staff. - Officers should represent the concerns of their group and be able to articulate them to the administration, moderators, and the student body. - The student must not have lost the privilege of Merit Time for disciplinary reasons. - Within the past 24 months, a student has not been involved in any major infraction of school policy (including, but not limited to, issues such as alcohol, drugs, smoking, truancy, Level 3 integrity violations, or violations which would merit suspension). - A student does not accumulate excessive demerits and/or detentions. - If an honor society member accumulates 15 or more demerits within a year, the student and honor society moderator will be notified, and the student will be placed on honor society membership probation. - If an organization officer/leader accumulates 15 or more demerits within a year, the student and organization moderator(s) will be notified and the student will be placed on probation in her officer/leadership role in Student Government/Province leadership, clubs, organizations, athletic or dance teams, community service, and retreat teams. - Students with 20 accumulated demerits by March 1 or at the time of that particular election are not permitted to run for office (for the following school year) in a club/organization/team, not may she serve as a retreat or community service leader.